 5: Suck on some pure licorice candy , as this plant has tonic properties.

-What to eat for breakfast
+Low blood pressure what to eat for breakfast

 You should start in the morning, before breakfast, with a nice glass of water and then continue to drink up to 1 liter throughout the day.